ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 even replace the BLAS library.

 Libraries like the BLAS and LAPACK were written to be as generic as possible.
-(See P1417 for a survey of their history and the authors' intentions.)
+(See our paper [P1417](wg21.link/p1417) for a survey of their history and the authors' intentions.)
 Thus, once one has figured out the ABI issues, it's not too much more effort to write a generic C++ wrapper.
-For example, Trilinos has one, `Teuchos::BLAS`, that has served it for the past decade and a half with few changes.
+For example, [Trilinos](github.com/trilinos/Trilinos) has one, `Teuchos::BLAS`, that has served it for the past decade and a half with few changes.

 Some subtle issues remain.
 For example, some corresponding interfaces for real and complex numbers differ.
 Our developer must decide